-- The set of operators leading to with anomalous triple gauge boson couplings has been extended for the processes WWZ, ZZW and WWW. - VBFNLO can now output results not only for a specific choice of final state leptons, but also results summed over all possible combinations of two or three lepton generations. - Processes 4105-7, Higgs plus two jets produced via gluon fusion, with the Higgs boson decaying into WW or ZZ, can now be run with anomalous HVV couplings in the decay and a mixed CP-even CP-odd Higgs being produced. - For several processes semileptonic decays of the vector bosons are implemented at leading order.
+- The set of operators leading to with anomalous triple gauge boson couplings has been extended for the processes WWZ, ZZW and WWW. - VBFNLO can now output results not only for a specific choice of final state leptons, but also results summed over all possible combinations of two or three lepton generations. - Processes 4105-7, Higgs plus two jets produced via gluon fusion, with the Higgs boson decaying into WW or ZZ, can now be run with anomalous HVV couplings in the decay and a mixed CP-even CP-odd Higgs being produced. - For several processes semileptonic decays of the vector bosons are implemented.
 This means that one vector boson decays hadronically, while the other(s) decay leptonically.
 The complete list of processes which is available so far is WW/WZ/ZZ production, WWZ production and WW/ZZ production in vector boson fusion.
+With Beta 3 additional processes can run with semileptonic decays: Higgs boson production + two jets in VBF with decays into WW and ZZ, same-sign WW production + two jets in VBF and WZ production + two jets in VBF. - The production of a spin-2 resonance in VBF processes is now available not only in the diphoton channel, but also for $WW \rightarrow 2l2\nu$ , $ZZ \rightarrow 4l$ and $ZZ \rightarrow 2l2\nu$ . - A Herwig++ interface for Hjj in VBF has been added (VBFNLO can be used from upcoming Herwig++ v.2.7). - It is now possible to specify a desired number of unweighted events for event output. - In case it's it's not possible to achieve the desired number of unweighted events due to single events with very large weights it's also possible to opt for "partially unweighted events", where most of the weights will have weight 1, and a few will have larger weights. - Several bugfixes and smaller improvements have been included in the Beta 3.
+The complete list can be found in the NEWS file included in the tarball and on our website. - Beta 4 is mostly a bugfix release.
+The list of changes can be found in the NEWS file or on our website.